Feyerabend/logic/ERLANG.md

 __checking your sources__ is __always__ a requirement
 before publishing.
 I wrongly trusted an argument I read on the internet, having a discussion on Erlang.
-Well, now over to the article.
+Well, sorry bout that.
+Now over to the article.

 ![Response](/assets/images/IMG_2740.png)